emilia-odriscoll/python-intermediate-inflammation-wisj2025/README.md

 These failing tests set out the requirements for the additional code to be implemented during the workshop.

 The tests should be run using `pytest`, which will be introduced during the workshop.

+## Improvements

+As well as describing constructing tests, guidance on test driven development would be valuable.